prescottprue/firething/README.md

 │   │       ├── components       # Presentational React Components
 │   │       └── routes/**        # Fractal sub-routes (** optional)
 │   └── utils                    # General Utilities (used throughout application)
-│   │   ├── components.js        # Utilities for building/implementing react components
-│   │   ├── form.js              # For forms
+│       ├── form.js              # Utilities for forms (validation)
-│   │   └── router.js            # Utilities for routing such as those that redirect back to home if not logged in ├── .env.local                   # Environment settings for when running locally ├── .eslintignore                # ESLint ignore file ├── .eslintrc.js                 # ESLint configuration
+│       └── router.js            # Utilities for routing such as those that redirect back to home if not logged in ├── .env.local                   # Environment settings for when running locally ├── .eslintignore                # ESLint ignore file ├── .eslintrc.js                 # ESLint configuration